Biogas Upgrade – An Introduction to Biogas Upgrading

 For many years, Carbotech biogas upgrading plants have been in operation in numerous European countries with reliable, highly efficient and low operational costs for the processing of biogas to biomethane as well as the gas to grid injection.

-The patented pressure swing adsorption (PSA) process developed by Carbotech is simple and distinguished by its low energy consumption (watch the video below on this subject) during the biogas upgrade.
+The patented pressure swing adsorption (PSA) process developed by Carbotech is simple and distinguished by its low energy consumption during the biogas upgrade.

 DMT Largest Producer of Biogas Upgrading Facilities in the World and First Commercial Biogas Upgrading System in the UK